exist2021/quartz/content/Why Write.md

 ### Upholding Values and Preventing Downward Spiral of Culture

-In contrast to low-cost discussions that occur in national media or under the guise of podcasts, written content places the responsibility on the publication or the writer.
+In contrast to low-grade discussions that occur in national media or under the guise of podcasts, written content places the responsibility on the publication or the writer.

 > Writing is being responsible, This fact can make us uneasy about putting anything on paper, leading to the avoidance of writing.
 However, in the process, we create low-quality content assets without nuance or deeper thinking thus downgrading our culture.